pydata/numexpr/ANNOUNCE.rst

 Changes from 2.6.3 to 2.6.4
 ---------------------------

-- Christoph Gohkle noticed a lack of coverage for the 2.6.3 `floor` and `ceil` functions for MKL that caused seg-faults in test, so thanks to him for that.
+- Christoph Gohlke noticed a lack of coverage for the 2.6.3 `floor` and `ceil` functions for MKL that caused seg-faults in test, so thanks to him for that.